whalenpt/spida/README.rst

     make -j4
     cmake --install .

+Check the `usage <./usage>`_ folder for more information on using the library once installed.

 Demos
 -----

 Check out the demos.
-These can be built by configuring CMake with the option DEMOS set to ON.
+These can be built by configuring CMake with the option SPIDA_DEMOS set to ON.
 On the command line, in the spida directory, the configure command is:

 .. code-block:: none

-    cmake -S . -B build -DCMAKE_DEMOS=ON
+    cmake -S . -B build -DSPIDA_DEMOS=ON

 Testing
 -------

 Testing done with GoogleTest.
-Enable testing by configuring CMake with the option TEST set to ON.
+Enable testing by configuring CMake with the option SPIDA_TEST set to ON.
 On the command line, in the spida directory, the configure command is:

 .. code-block:: none

-    cmake -S . -B build -DCMAKE_TEST=ON
+    cmake -S . -B build -DSPIDA_TEST=ON

 License
 -------